turbulem/ios-guidelines/README.md

 ```

 ## Code width
 We don't impose a line width limit.
 We use modern and big screens, even when connected to laptops.
-Also XCode offers autowrapping.
+Also Xcode offers autowrapping.

-Even though we don't want to limit the code width, be aware that long method calls and declarations, because ObjC is really verbose, should be separated by parameters with new lines.
+Even though we don't want to limit the code width, be aware that long method calls and declarations, because Objective-C is really verbose, should be separated by parameters with new lines.
 Use your judgement for this.

-## Code Organization
+## Code Organisation

 Use `#pragma mark -` to categorize methods in functional groupings and protocol/delegate implementations following this general structure.
-Strive for short and descriptive names, and try not leave them blank (like "#pragma mark - ").
+Strive for short and descriptive names, and try not to leave them blank (like `#pragma mark - `).

 ```objc
 #pragma mark - Lifecycle